davidprush/remove-asahi/README.md

 *This script uses `diskutil` to list, identify, and delete partitions.
 The script looks for partition labels containing "Asahi" or "Linux" and attempts to identify typical macOS system partitions (including the Recovery parition), which is not a definitive method, so double-check before confirming deletion.*

 *Always verify the disk and partition identifiers to prevent accidental data loss.*

+*If you plan on reinstalling Asahi Linux with the available free space after deleting the old installation's partitions then type `n` when asked to resize the macOS System by reclaiming free space.*